briandrum/codes.forchagrin.com/_chapters/chapter-917-sanitary-sewer-charges.md

 the interest and penalties allowed by law, and be collected as other municipal taxes are collected.
-The Municipality shall also have the right, in the event of nonpayment as aforesaid, to discontinue service to such premises of water supplied by the Municipality’s waterworks system until such unpaid sewer charges have been duly paid.
+The Municipality shall also have the right, in the event of nonpayment as aforesaid, to discontinue service to such premises of water supplied by the Municipality's waterworks system until such unpaid sewer charges have been duly paid.

 2. _(b)_ **Leased Lots.** In the case of leased lots, parcels of land or